jviide/matchkin/README.md

 # matchkin [![CircleCI](https://circleci.com/gh/jviide/matchkin.svg?style=shield)](https://circleci.com/gh/jviide/matchkin)

-**matchkin** is a TypeScript library that aims to provide a form of matching that can be statically proven to be _exhaustive_.
+**matchkin** is a TypeScript library for creating value matchers that can be statically proven to be _exhaustive_.
 Exhaustive in this context means that all possible values get handled (as long as we don't deliberately escape the sweet embrace of the type system).

 For example [this article](http://ideasintosoftware.com/exhaustive-switch-in-typescript/) outlines a good way to achieve pretty much the same thing with switch statements.
 The switch statements can get statically checked for unexpected values, so you're protected from matching against `"hambugre"` instead of `"hamburger"`.
 However matchkin does offer some extra niceties: